20 Jun Steam Showers: How Steam Shower Generators Work

 Don’t Forget the Controls

 Since your generator will be hidden away, you’ll need a way to operate it from the shower area.
 This user interface is generally called “the controls,” and it is also responsible for monitoring the environment inside the steam shower.
 There are many designs and options to choose from.
 First, you must decide whether to install the controls internally—inside the shower enclosure—or externally—outside the shower enclosure.
+Many people choose to install both.
 Internal controls are generally preferable, as you don’t have to leave the shower enclosure to make adjustments.
 See our guide on how to build a steam shower for tips on internal control placement.

 Basic operations for the controls include turning the generator on and off and regulating the temperature, but there are other features available as well.
 These include timers and wireless remotes.
 Design-wise you can choose between options with touch screens, digital temperature and clock displays, and indicator lights, among other features.